 For instance, if our key was all zeros.
 Here is how the key schedule would transpire for each round.

 During decryption, the last round of the key schedule is the first round used.
-With a 128bit key, the decryption algorithm will first use the round 10's keys.
-For the first byte it would look like:
+So, with a 128bit key, the decryption would use round 10's keys.
+In the above all zero key example, key_schedule_round_10 would be 0xB4.

-tmp = inverse_sbox_table[ input_buffer[ 0 ] ]
+result = inverse_sbox_table[ input_buffer[ 0 ] XOR key_schedule_round_10[ 0 ] ]

 Attacking the Victim

-- The capture stage
+- The Reconnaissance Stage

-- The analysis stage
+- The Capture Stage

 Some bootloaders front load the CRC in cleartext in order to accept the data packet.
 These style of bootloaders at minimum will always have a flag once the update is complete, so as long as we just program the first block, we will just be stuck in the bootloader each iterative cycle.